henryw374/firebase-clojurescript-todo-list/README.md

 ### Firebase setup

-We start by following [the Firebase docs](https://firebase.google.com/docs/web/setup) to create your own app.
+Start by following [the Firebase docs](https://firebase.google.com/docs/web/setup) to create your own app.

 For this demo, enable: